Financial Aid Policies

 Direct PLUS (Federal Parent Loans)

-If your parent is interested in a low-interest loan to help pay for the cost of your college education, have your parent go to the https://studentaid.ed.gov/sa/types/loans/plus.
+If your parent is interested in a low-interest loan to help pay for the cost of your college education, have them visit Federal Student Aid PLUS Loan to learn more.
 Eligibility information, interest rates, and application instructions are there.

 One Federal Student Loan Services partner has created a very useful Repayment Plan Estimator to provide estimated payment amounts for each repayment plan based on your loan balance and anticipated income.
 This tool can be used for all of our students regardless of your loan servicer.